Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Introduction

-Over the past several decades, a great number of optimization approaches have been developed for solving \ref{Prob_Ori}.
-Among these methods, the stochastic gradient descent (SGD) method \cite{robbins1951stochastic} is one of the most popular optimization methods.
-Then based on the SGD method, a great number of SGD-type methods are proposed.
-For instance, the heavy-ball SGD method \cite{polyak1964some} introduces heavy-ball momentum terms into the iteration process to enhance performance.
-Moreover, the signSGD method \cite{bernstein2018signsgd} updates along the sign of a stochastic gradient as a means of normalization, leading to reduced memory consumption while promoting efficient communications in distributed settings.
-In addition, the normalized SGD \cite{you2017large,you2019large,cutkosky2020momentum} is proposed by normalizing the updating direction in SGD to the unit sphere, while demonstrating remarkable efficiency in training large language models \cite{you2017large,you2019large}.
-Furthermore, the clipped SGD method \cite{zhang2020adaptive,zhang2020improved} is developed by employing the clipping operator to avoid extreme values in the update direction, hence accelerating the training under heavy-tailed noises.
-Recently, \cite{castera2021inertial} proposes a new variant of the SGD method named the second-order inertial optimization method (INNA), which is derived from the ordinary differential equations proposed in \cite{alvarez1998dynamical,alvarez2002second}.
-Very recently, inspired by the techniques for automatically discovering optimization algorithms \cite{andrychowicz2016learning,metz2019understanding}, the authors in \cite{chen2023symbolic} formulate the algorithm discovery as a program search problem and conduct policy search within several predefined mathematical function pools.
-Their proposed method discovers a simple and effective variant of the SGD method named the evolved sign momentum (Lion).
-As discussed in \cite{zhou2020towards}, these SGD-type methods exhibit low memory consumption and excellent generalization performance, making them popular in various training scenarios, such as diffusion models \cite{chen2023symbolic}, knowledge distillation \cite{ijcai2021p0444}, meta-learning \cite{hu2022improved}, and large language models \cite{you2017large,you2019large}, etc.
+Based on the SGD method, various stochastic (sub)gradient methods are proposed by employing momentum terms and performing regularization to the update directions.
+For instance, the heavy-ball SGD method \cite{polyak1964some} introduces heavy-ball momentum terms to enhance performance.
+Moreover, the normalized SGD \cite{you2017large,you2019large,cutkosky2020momentum} is proposed by regularizing the update directions in SGD to the unit sphere, while demonstrating remarkable efficiency in training large language models \cite{you2017large,you2019large}.
+In addition, the clipped SGD (ClipSGD) method \cite{zhang2020adaptive,zhang2020improved} is developed by employing the clipping operator to avoid extreme values in the update directions, hence accelerating the training under heavy-tailed noises.
+Recently, the authors in \cite{castera2021inertial} propose a new variant of the SGD method named as second-order inertial optimization method (INNA), which is derived from the ordinary differential equations proposed in \cite{alvarez1998dynamical,alvarez2002second}.
+Furthermore, some existing works \cite{bernstein2018signsgd,chen2023symbolic} choose to update along the sign of stochastic gradients.
+This approach reduces memory consumption in distributed settings \cite{bernstein2018signsgd}, and leads to a simple and effective variant of the SGD method named evolved sign momentum (Lion) \cite{chen2023symbolic}.
+In addition, the widely used ADAM method \citep{kingma2014adam} employs coordinate-wise regularization.
+Motivated by the ADAM method, numerous efficient Adam-family methods are developed, such as AdaBelief \citep{zhuang2020adabelief}, AMSGrad \citep{reddi2019convergence}, NAdam \citep{dozat2016incorporating}, etc.